ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ### The [CompletableFuture](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/CompletableFuture.html) class

-The `CompletableFuture` class implements both the `CompletionStage` and `Future` interfaces.
-That means the class can simultaneously represent a step in a multi-step computation and the result of an asynchronous task.
+The `CompletableFuture` class is the main implementation of the  `CompletionStage` interface.
+But basic that it also implements the `Future` interface.
+That means the `CompletableFuture` class can simultaneously represent a step in a multi-step computation and the result of an asynchronous task.

->A Future that may be explicitly completed (setting its value and status), and may be used as a CompletionStage, supporting dependent functions and actions that trigger upon its completion.

 In comparing with the `FutureTask` class the `CompletableFuture` class has significant capabilities:

 *   it's possible to register a callback for future competition
-*   it's possible to combine the results of many computations
+*   it's impossible to pipeline computations in a non-blocking way
-*   it's possible to manually complete a future either with a result or with an exception
+*   it's impossible to manually complete a future (either with a result or with an exception)

-The general workflow of `CompletableFuture` objects looks like this:
+The general workflow of `CompletableFuture` objects as a future/promise:

 1. a _creating_ thread creates an incomplete future and adds computation handlers to it
-2. a _reading _thread blocks until the future is completed normally or exceptionally
+2. a _reading _thread waits (in a blocking or non-blocking way) until the future is completed normally or exceptionally
-3. a _completing_ thread completes the future and unblocks the _reading _ thread
+3. a _completing_ thread completes the future and unblocks the _reading _thread

-Besides 5 methods implemented from the `Future` interface and 43 methods implemented from the `Future` interface, the `CompletableFuture` class itself defines N methods.
-These methods can be divided into four groups:
+Besides 5 methods implemented from the `Future` interface and 43 methods implemented from the `Future` interface, the `CompletableFuture` class itself defines 30 public methods.
+These methods can be divided into two groups by their purpose:

-*   methods to create future
+*   methods to create futures
-*   methods to check the status of future
+*   methods to check the status of futures
-*   methods to complete future
+*   methods to complete futures
+*   methods to retrieve results of futures
-*   methods for bulk future operations
+*   methods for bulk futures operations

 ![methods of CompletableFuture](/images/methods_of_CompletableFuture.png)

 #### Methods to create futures

 By the general workflow, a future is created uncompleted and then, after executions some computations, the future is completed.
-But for some cases (for example, for testing) it would be necessary to create an already completed future. `CompletableFuture` has methods to create incompleted, completing, and already completed futures.
+But for some cases (for example, for testing) it would be necessary to create an already completed future.
+The `CompletableFuture` class has methods to create incompleted, completing, and already completed futures.

+Summary of the methods to create futures

 <table>